gencay/vscode-chatgpt/README.md

 - This extension never uses/stores your personally identifiable information locally or remotely.
 It's up to you to use the extension for ChatGPT conversations and we assume no responsibility of any issues that you may face in ChatGPT.
 Since this is just an experimental project I work on my freetime for the community.
 - 💻 Open AI ChatGPT: https://chat.openai.com/
 - 🖼️ Open AI Dall-E-2: https://openai.com/dall-e-2/
-- 🧪 This extension uses unofficial OpenAI APIs. https://github.com/transitive-bullshit/chatgpt-api
+- 🧪 The manual setup option uses unofficial OpenAI APIs. https://github.com/transitive-bullshit/chatgpt-api